cleanmachinetulsa/ServicePro_v3/MASTER_PLAN_V3.md

 await req.tenantDb.query.customers.findFirst({
   where: req.tenantDb.withTenantFilter(customers, eq(customers.id, id)),
 })
-➡️ Key point: This package is now being applied to the Clean Machine repo, not maintained as a separate live codebase.
+➡️ Key point: This package is now applied directly to Clean Machine, not a separate live repo.
+Phase 1A–1H has migrated ~800+ DB operations across ~86 files.
+All tenant isolation tests pass.
+Root tenant (tenant_id = 'root') is fully working.

 2. PHASE STRUCTURE (MASTER ROADMAP)
 We keep a clear phase structure so Replit agents and humans can collaborate: